semaphoreci/docs/docs/examples/change-based-execution-for-monorepos.md

 ---
-description: This guide shows you to how optimize a monorepo CI/CD with change-based block execution.
+Description: This guide shows you to how optimize a monorepo CI/CD with change-based block execution.
 ---

-# Changed-Based Execution for Monorepos
+# Changed-based execution for monorepos

-This guide shows you how to use change detection to optimize a monorepo continuous integration (CI).
+This guide shows you how to use change detection to optimize monorepo continuous integration (CI).

 ## Demo project

 A monorepo is a container repository with multiple separate applications or projects.
-Semaphore maintains a reference demo on GitHub:
+Semaphore maintains a monorepo reference demo on GitHub that you can use to learn:

 - [Monorepo project on GitHub][demo-project]

-You’ll find a Semaphore configuration file with a sample CI pipeline at `.semaphore/semaphore.yml`
+You’ll find a Semaphore configuration file with a sample CI pipeline at `.semaphore/semaphore.yml`.

-The repository contains three individually deployable applications.
+The repository contains three individually-deployable applications.
 They can be found under the `/services` folder.

 - **Billing**: a billing system written in Go.
-Uses [mux][mux] to provide an HTTP endpoint on port 8000.
+It uses [mux][mux] to provide an HTTP endpoint on port 8000.
 - **User**: a user account management application.
 Written in Ruby, it employs an in-memory database and uses [Sinatra][sinatra] to expose an HTTP endpoint.
-- **UI**: is the Elixir-based Web application component.
+- **UI**: an Elixir-based Web application component.

 These applications are meant to work together.
-After forking and cloning the repository, you can start the suite with:
+After forking and cloning the repository, you can start the suite with the following command:

 ```bash
 $ bash start.sh